Child Protective Services Worker (Social Service Specialist 1)

 • Experience connecting families to community and family supports to achieve least restrictive outcomes.

-• Note: If attaching a resume and/or cover letter please uploaded in the Resume/CV field on the online application.
-You can attach multiple files in this area at once.
+• Your resume (optional) and cover letter (optional) may be uploaded in the Resume/CV field on the online application.

-• Artificial Intelligence (AI) Usage: The use of outside resources such as Artificial Intelligence software during applicant skill assessments examinations and/or interviews is prohibited unless otherwise stated by the hiring agency.
+• The use of outside resources such as Artificial Intelligence software during applicant skill assessments examinations and/or interviews is prohibited unless otherwise stated by the hiring agency.
 Unauthorized use of outside resources during the hiring process will result in disqualification.

 Working Conditions